-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you

+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: You pay \$0 for all Medicare-covered services.
-For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.);

+- not associated with surgery; and

+- not associated with pregnancy.

 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.

 Treatment must be discontinued if the patient is not improving or is regressing.

+Provider Requirements:

-Provider Requirements: Physicians (as defined in $1861(r)(1)$ of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.

 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

+You pay \$0 for all Medicare-covered services.

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (cont'd) • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Acupuncture for chronic low back pain (cont'd)

+- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.

 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

 Benefits are provided through a contract with American Specialty Health Plans of California, Inc. (ASH Plans).
-For more information, or to locate an ASH Plans participating provider you may call ASH Plans at (800) 678-9133 [TTY: 711], Monday through Friday, 5 a.m. to 8 p.m., April 1 st through September 30 th and Sunday through Saturday, 8 a.m. to 8 p.m., October 1 st through March 31 st .
-You can also call Blue Shield 65 Plus Choice Plan Customer Service or go to blueshieldca.com/find-a-doctor to locate an ASH Plans participating provider.
-Additional telehealth services You pay \$0.
+For more information, or to locate an ASH Plans participating provider you may call ASH Plans at (800) 678-9133 [TTY: 711], Monday through Friday, 5 a.m. to 8 p.m., April 1st through September 30th and Sunday through Saturday, 8 a.m. to 8 p.m., October 1st through March 31st.
+You can also call Blue Shield 65 Plus Customer Service or go to blueshieldca.com/find-a-doctor to locate an ASH Plans participating provider.

+Additional telehealth services

 Teladoc provides Physician consultations by phone or video 24/7/365.
 Teladoc Physicians can diagnose and treat basic medical conditions and can also prescribe certain medication.
 Teladoc is a supplemental service that is not intended to replace care from your Primary Care Physician.
 Please log into blueshieldca.com/teladoc or the Blue Shield of California app to request a visit.
 If you have questions, you may contact Teladoc by phone at 1-800-Teladoc (1-800-835-2362) [TTY: 711], 24 hours a day, 7 days a week, 365 days a year.
-Services do not apply to the plan's maximum out-of-pocket limit.